North Strand Road

 North Strand Road (Bóthar na Trá Thuaidh) is a street in the Northside of Dublin, Ireland.
+It is part of the North Strand area.
 It links the city centre from Connolly Station to Fairview by road.

 Route

 North Strand Road is a continuation of Amiens Street, which runs northeast from the junction of Portland Row and Seville Place.
 It crosses the Royal Canal on the Newcomen Bridge, and proceeds to the junction of East Wall Road and Poplar Row via the Annesley Bridge over the River Tolka; at this point it continues as Annesley Bridge Road.

 History

 As late as 1673, what is now North Strand Road was under the waters of the River Liffey mouth in Dublin Bay.
-In 1728 and 1756, the road was noted on maps as "the Strand" and was called by its present name by 1803.
+In 1728 and in John Rocque's map of 1756, the road was noted on maps as "the Strand".

 As part of a wider set of proposals to rename a number of Dublin streets in 1921, it was proposed that North Strand be renamed Bohernatra (Strand Road) along with Amiens Street, in a report by the Dublin Corporation street naming committee.
 This new naming scheme was not implemented, despite the Corporation voting in favour.